Links on Android Authority may earn us a commission. Learn more.

 We have reviewed many Garmin wearables over the years.
 The company is not shy about launching multiple products every year, so we do our best to keep up.
 We try to focus on the wearables targeted at a wide range of users, so we have not covered specialized devices like the Marq, D2, or Tactix series.

-The Venu 2 is followed closely by the Garmin Vivoactive 4, essentially the same watch as the original Venu with a lower-res display and longer battery life.
+The Venu line is followed closely by the Garmin Vivoactive 4, essentially the same watch as the original Venu with a lower-res display and longer battery life.
 It’s often found at a lower price, too.

-The Garmin Venu 2 is a fantastic fitness watch and likely the one most people should buy.
+The Garmin Venu 2 Plus is a fantastic fitness watch and likely the one most people should buy.

 If you’re primarily focused on running, our pick for the best Garmin running watch is the Forerunner 745.
 It has most of the top-end Forerunner 945’s features but isn’t as pricey.
 Ray from DC Rainmaker also had good things to say about Garmin’s latest running watch: “[The Forerunner 745 is] a solid watch that does exactly what the FR945 has done over the last 18 months… just for $100 less and without maps.”